terraform-google-modules/terraform-google-log-export/examples/readme.md

 --------
 Examples are structured as follows:

-* ***base/*** creates a test folder identified by the variable `folder_name` and a test project identified by the variable `project_name`.
-This example **only** creates the structure required to run the other examples.
-Skip running this if you already have a test folder and a test project created.

 * ***pubsub/*** creates 3 sinks (org-level, folder-level and project-level) with a Cloud Pub/Sub topic as the destination.

 * ***gcs/*** creates 3 sinks (org-level, folder-level and project-level) with a Cloud Storage bucket as the destination.
 For testing purposes, the `gcs_bucket_prefix` and `gcs_bucket_suffix` are configurable.

 * ***bigquery/*** creates 3 sinks (org-level, folder-level and project-level) with a BigQuery dataset as the destination.

+* ***setup/*** creates a test folder identified by the variable `folder_name` and a test project identified by the variable `project_id`.
+This example **only** creates the structure required to run the other examples.
+Skip running this if you already have a test folder and a test project created.

 Each example can be run individually by going to each folder and running:

 ```
 terraform init
-terraform apply --var-file=../variables.tfvars
+terraform apply --var-file=../example.tfvars
 ```

 Scripts